 INTRODUCTION

 Diabetes mellitus (DM) is an age-old disease.
-It is a condition of persistently elevated blood glucose concentration that manifests as passing large quantities of sweet-tasting urine.
+It is characterized by persistently elevated blood glucose concentration that manifests as passing large quantities of sweet-tasting urine.
 Its existence was found in 1550 BC in an Egyptian papyrus.
 In India, Charak and Susruta also reported the sweet taste of urine in polyuric states, which attracted ants and other insects in 400-500 BC[1].
 Before the advent of allopathic medicine, plants and plant products derived from nature were the only place of trust for people for years.
 Then modern medicine came in the realm.
 Interestingly, many allopathic drugs have an herbal background.

 Most prescribed drug metformin’s origin is linked to Galega officinalis which was used as herbal medicine in the 19th century in Europe[2].
 This plant is rich in guanidine.
-In the 1930, guanidine derivatives were in day to day practice, but because of toxicity, they were removed from the market.
+In the 1930s, guanidine derivatives were in day to day practice, but because of toxicity, they were removed from the market.
 Metformin which is a dimethyl-biguanide, re-entered into the clinical practice as an antimalarial agent and presently, after 65 years of its discovery, this drug holds the first place in the management of DM.
 Similarly, alpha-glucosidase inhibitors like voglibose, acarbose and miglitol are derived from microbes[3].
 Phlorizin is a compound found in the bark of the apple tree.
 In 1835, its glucosuric effect was documented.
 Many years later, from this observation, sodium-glucose cotransporter-2 (SGLT-2) inhibitors were invented[4].
 So the study of natural products is expected to open the door for the development of novel drugs in the modern management of diabetes in the future.

 Nevertheless, some areas of concern need to be addressed while using herbal products.
 These are the potential side effects, drug interactions, lack of product standardization and increasing cost.
-A major obstacle in the amalgamation of herbal medicine in modern medical practices is the lack of clinical data proving its safety and efficacy.
+A major obstacle in the amalgamation of herbal medicine in modern medical practices is the lack of clinical data on its safety and efficacy.
 There is a need to conduct randomized control trials (RCTs) comparing herbal drugs with existing oral hypoglycemic drugs (OHAs).
 There are about 400 medicinal plants claimed to have beneficial effect in DM.
 Many of those products have overall health benefits but minimal effect on hyperglycemia.
-Here in this mini-review, we will focus on the anti-hyperglycemic effect of herbal products that are commonly used, along with the concerns stated above.
+Here in this mini-review, we focus on the anti-hyperglycemic effect of herbal products that are commonly used, along with the concerns stated above.

 SEARCH STRATEGY